salve-/RLdatabase/ReadMe.md

 	- application.wadl (guide to database http-requests)
 	- config.py (configuration file for the server)
-	- event_db.shelve.[bak,dat,dir] (actual event shelve that contains all the database information)
+	- event_db.shelve."[bak, dat, dir]" (actual event shelve that contains all the database information)
 	- event_shelve.py (functions that create the database-files and handle server-requests)
 	- server.py (flask-server that keeps everything going, handles requests)